ncar-hackathons/ncar-hackathons.github.io/index.md

 ### Location

-All tutorials and hacking sessions are located at the <a href="https://goo.gl/maps/ikn4LE2VL5yDZMaX6">NCAR Mesa Laboratory</a>.
+All tutorials and hacking sessions are located at the <a href="https://goo.gl/maps/ikn4LE2VL5yDZMaX6">NCAR Mesa Laboratory - Main Seminar Room (primary)</a>.

 ### Pre-event preparation